 36 to 41 |

 Following the announcement of the SLAT 2027 results, qualifying candidates must engage in the counseling procedure.
-Candidates must go through the following steps to participate in SLAT Counseling 2027:
+Candidates must go through the following steps to participate in SLAT Counselling 2027:

 Candidates will be shortlisted for PI based on their SLAT entrance test scores.
 The cut-off for shortlisting is calculated separately for each programme and each institute.
 Based on their overall SLAT percentile, a candidate may get shortlisted for more than one programme - in such a case, they must participate in the PI for each programme separately.